software-tools-books/js4ds/_en/interactive.md

 ```
 {: title="src/interactive/asteroids/app.js"}

-- Start by displaying asteroids using fake data
+We'll test it by displaying asteroids using fake data;
+as in our first example,
-  - A pure display component
+the display component `AsteroidList` doesn't modify data,
+but just displays it:

 ```js
 const AsteroidList = (props) => {